DeclarativeHub/ReactiveKit/README.md

 ### Disposing in a bag

-Handling disposables can be cumbersome when doing multiple observation.
+Handling disposables can be cumbersome when doing multiple observations.
 To simplify it, ReactiveKit provides a type called `DisposeBag`.
 It is a container into which you can put your disposables.
 The bag will dispose all disposables that were put into it when it gets deallocated.

 ```swift
 class Example {